 Social Media and Influencer Marketing

 It’s no question that e-commerce brands will utilize social media to market their products, especially in the beauty realm.
 However, as easy as it is for you to upload a gorgeous photo of your product or a video showcasing it’s application or results, it’s even easier for the FTC to spot a compliance issue.
 Not to mention, influencer marketing as a whole.
-If you choose to partner with a beauty influencer to plug your product, you need to make sure that they use the proper discloser hashtags and statements in their posts.
-No longer can you get away with secretly sending influencers products and hoping for them to post about it without mentioning your relationship.
+If you choose to partner with beauty influencers to plug your product, you need to make sure that they use the proper disclosure hashtags and statements in their posts.
+No longer can you get away with secretly sending beauty influencers products in hopes that they post about it without mentioning your relationship.
 Now, it is required for influencers to simply and clearly disclose their relationship with the brand to their followers.
 You also need to make sure that your influencers are hired in writing, with all of your terms spelled out clearly, and especially how payment of fees to influencers will be made.
 To learn more about influencer marketing guidelines, click here.

 If you have an e-commerce beauty cosmetics or personal care business – or you are thinking of launching one – make sure you have an experienced e-commerce attorney in your corner.
 It’s always better to be safe than sorry so get in contacttoday before an issue arises or before it gets any worse.

 Leave a Reply